This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon sea salt

-- 1 small clove of garlic, very finely minced
+- 1 small garlic clove (very finely minced)

 - Optional: 3 drops of liquid smoke (see notes)

 - Add all the ingredients to a medium sized bowl.3 ripe avocados, 2 tablespoons finely minced red onion, 1 tablespoon chopped chipotle peppers in adobo sauce, 1 teaspoon ground cumin, 1 teaspoon sea salt, 1 small garlic clove, Juice from ½ lime, Optional: 3 drops of liquid smoke